-To gain insight, we analyze our proposed algorithm for quadratic optimization problems that are equivalent to the solution of linear systems.
-We first derive a rather general formulation for the case of SESOP-TG with a single history ($\Pi = 1$).
-Then, we explore further under certain simplifying assumptions.
-In this analysis we assume no pre- or postrelaxation steps.
+To gain insight, we analyze SESOP-TG-$1$ for quadratic optimization problems, which are equivalent to the solution of linear systems.
+We first derive a fairly general formulation for SESOP-TG-$1$.
+Then we explore, under certain simplifying assumptions, a fixed-stepsize variant of SESOP-TG-$1$.
+In this analysis we assume for simplicity no pre- or post-relaxation steps.